rezervemoney/gitbooks/security/timelocked-multisig-admin.md

 ---
 description: >-
-  This page talks about how RZR finance keeps the entire protocol ownership behind a timelock and a multisig
+  This page talks about how Rezerve keeps the entire protocol ownership behind a timelock and a multisig
 ---